MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 ### Cortana returns a 403 Forbidden error

 Cortana tried to connect to your service, but received an https status code of `403 Forbidden`.
 Verify that your service endpoint is configured to accept `POST` requests, not `GET` requests.

-### I am the only one who can invoke my Cortana skill

-Ensure that you have deployed your skill.

-* If you want to make your skill available to a group of people, such as your family and friends, use the [Test Group settings](./publish-skill.md#test-group-settings) option.
-* If you want everyone to have access to your skill, use the [World settings](./publish-skill.md#world-settings) option.
-Your skill will be reviewed by Microsoft if you choose this option.

-See [Publishing Cortana skills](./publish-skill.md) for details on the publishing process.

 ### I am able to invoke my Cortana skill, but no one else can